-Risk factors for non-melanoma skin cancer
+Risks for non-melanoma skin cancer

-Statistics for non-melanoma skin cancers show that the chance of developing non-melanoma skin cancer increases with age.
-Most new cases are diagnosed in people between 80 and 90 years of age.
-But most cancer registries in Canada do not collect information about non-melanoma skin cancers.
+Most cancer registries in Canada don't collect information about non-melanoma skin cancers.
 This is because these cancers are hard to keep track of.
 The information often doesn’t get reported because non-melanoma skin cancer is usually diagnosed and treated easily in a doctor’s office.

 SCC is most strongly linked to total lifetime sun exposure.
 This includes recreational and work-related exposure and being exposed to UVR a lot during childhood.